 Calculating Your Debt-to-Income Ratio

-Your debt-to-income (DTI) ratio compares your monthly debt payments to your gross monthly income.
-Most lenders prefer a DTI of 43% or lower, though some first-time homebuyer programs allow higher percentages.
+The debt-to-income (DTI) ratio compares your monthly gross income to the amount of money you pay in debts each month.
+Banks mostly like a DTI of 43% or lower, but some first-time homebuyer programs allow huge percentages.

 How to calculate your DTI ratio

-• Formula: Monthly Debt Payments ÷ Gross Monthly Income × 100 = DTI
+The formula to calculate monthly debt payments is: Monthly Debt Payments / Gross Monthly Income x 100 = DTI.

 Budgeting for Closing Costs and Other Expenses